sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_answer_machine.rst

       b3State = digitalRead(button3);

-      //If the button1 press the first
+      // If the button1 press the first

       if(b1State == 0)